15 Tips to Speaking in Front of People

 10. Stay on Time – Part of earning people’s respect as a presenter is making sure you are prepared to deliver your message in the time allowed.
 If you are giving a one-hour presentation, know where you want to be 15, 30, and 45 minutes into your presentation.
 If you see you are running behind at any of these points, then adjust to get yourself back on track.
 Rushing to finish makes you look like you weren’t prepared.

 15. Learn From Every Experience – Your goal should be to improve with each presentation you give.
-The best way to improve is to video tape your presentation.
-You will be amazed with what you see that you had no idea you were doing.
-If you can’t video tape yourself, at least audio record your presentation.
+The best way to improve is to videotape your presentation.
+You will be amazed at what you see that you had no idea you were doing.
+If you can’t videotape yourself, at least audio record your presentation.

 Do you have tips you would like to share from your presentations?
 If so, share them below this post.

 The most important element of speaking in front of a group of people is to be prepared.

 - 36 Ways to Make a Positive Impression in Less Than 10 Seconds